smart-data-models/dataModel.WasteManagement/WasteContainer/doc/spec.md

         model: https://schema.org/Text
         type: Property
     temperature:
-      description: 'Temperature inside the container'
+      description: Temperature inside the container
       type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
     timeInstant:
       description: 'Timestamp of the payload .
 There can be production environments where the attribute type is equal to the `ISO8601` string.
 If so, it must be considered as a synonym of `DateTime`.
-This attribute is kept for backwards compatibility with old FIWARE reference implementations.'
+This attribute is kept for backwards compatibility with old FIWARE reference implementations'
       format: date-time
       type: string
       x-ngsi: